How I rate

 • PR/marketing (social media, sponsoring, collaborations (charity/events)

-I do my best to write reviews that are both factual and unbiased.
-I do not seek to name and shame anyone, but neither do I avoid any topics or findings that I think are relevant.
+We do our best to write reviews that are both factual and unbiased.
+We do not seek to name and shame anyone, but neither do we avoid any topics or findings that we think are relevant.

-As I work to lead by example, all of my business decisions are aimed at achieving the sustainable development goals– and I base my review methodology on the same principles that I apply to myself: the GRI and B Corp standards for sustainability reporting.
+As we work to lead by example, all of our business decisions are aimed at achieving the sustainable development goals– and we base our review methodology on the same principles that we apply to ourself: the GRI and B Corp standards for sustainability reporting.

 What makes one casino “better” than the other?

-I want to help you find not only the best sportsbook and casino websites to place your bets but to do so in the most sustainable and ethical way possible so that you can play in the most sustainable way possible.
+We want to help you find not only the best sportsbook and casino websites to place your bets, but to do so in the most sustainable and ethical way possible so that you can place your bets in the most sustainable way possible.

-I rate casinos in two ways and, based on the results, I come up with my “Better World Recommendation” ranking.
+We rate casinos in two ways and, based on the results, we came up with my “Better World Recommendation” ranking.

-First, I conduct a Standard Casino Review.
+First, we conduct a regular casino review.
 This includes:

-• The variety of games that are offered by a casino such as which game verticals and how many
+• The variety of games offered by a casino such as which game verticals and which game providers

 • User account-related topics such as the creation and verification of accounts and payments